Terms and Conditions

 the 'Service'

-OBO consolidate motorbikes at depots then ship full container loads (FCLs) to strategic destinations at ideal times dictated by season.
-These destinations not only provide gateways to the world’s epic routes for Aussie riders, they also provide convenient motorbike consolidation points for shipping to Australia.
-Where possible, good value longer term secure storage options are also offered at the depots to accommodate riders’ different timing plans.
+OBO consolidate motorbikes at depots then ship Full-Container-Loads (FCLs) to strategic destinations at ideal times dictated by season.
+These destinations not only provide gateways to the world’s epic routes for Riders outbound from Australia, they also provide convenient motorbike consolidation points for shipping to Australia.
+Where possible, good value longer term secure storage options are also offered at the depots to accommodate Riders’ different timing plans.
+The intention of the 'Service' is to be a streamlined Depot-to-Depot motorbike logistics service tailored for overlanders between Australia and Round the World (RtW).

 Full Container Load (FCL)